LivioLipani/Docker_Manager_Project/readme.md

 - [Docker Compose](https://docs.docker.com/compose/install/) (version 2.0 or higher)
 - [Node.js](https://nodejs.org/) (version 16 or higher)
 - [npm](https://www.npmjs.com/) (comes with Node.js)

+## Docker Engine Integration

+This project using **[Dockerode](https://github.com/apocas/dockerode)**, a robust Node.js library, to interact directly with the Docker Remote API.
+Instead of spawning child processes to execute CLI shell commands (e.g., `exec('docker ps')`), Dockerode establishes a direct connection to the Docker Daemon via the UNIX socket (`/var/run/docker.sock`).

+### Usage
+* Input options are directly passed to Docker.
+Check **[Docker API documentation](https://docs.docker.com/reference/api/engine/version/v1.52/)** for more details.
+* Return values are unchanged from Docker, official Docker documentation will also apply to them.
+* Check the tests and examples folder for more examples.

 ## Setup Instructions